critique-gaming/crit/docs/pick.md

   * The sprite must be positioned at the origin of its parent game object
   * The sprite must not be rotated inside of its parent game object
   * The sprite must not be scaled inside of its parent game object
-  * The sprite's parent game object can be rotated, but any other rotations up the parent chain will be ignored.

 **Arguments:**
   * `sprite_url`: `url | string`.
 An URL identifying the sprite component.